The Effects of Sleep Apnea for Plano, TX, Residents

 Sleep Apnea is a chronic condition that not only affects your nightly sleep, but your overall health and well-being, too.
 A person with sleep apnea may stop breathing during sleep for a few seconds or even up to a minute.
 As this repeats throughout the night—even hundreds of times in some extreme cases—the cumulative effect on your body is significant.

 Initially, the most noticeable effect may be how tired you feel during the day.
-This is no small consequence for people who have sleep apnea in Dallas, TX.
+This is no small consequence for people who have sleep apnea in Plano, TX.
 Just think of the traffic and construction on Dallas’ streets and highways that you may have to contend with during a normal day.
 Being alert and able to react quickly is imperative.
 In fact, studies show that sleep apnea is a leading cause of automobile accidents.

 Other Effects of Sleep Apnea